bagaking/obsidian-bkbarn-timescope/README.md

 ## Manual installation

 1. Download the [latest release](https://github.com/bagaking/obsidian-bkbarn-timescope/releases/latest)
-1. Extract the obsidian-day-planner folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`
+1. Extract the `bkbarn-timescope` folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`
 Note: On some machines the `.obsidian` folder may be hidden.
 On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
 1. Reload Obsidian
 1. If prompted about Safe Mode, you can disable safe mode and enable the plugin.